Health and Community Development (Revision 4)

 We will provide you with tools to facilitate community organizing and participatory action (PA) as a means of bringing people together to address problematic social conditions.
 As a purposeful collective effort, PA requires sound analytical, political, and interactional skills.
 An important aspect of those skills for community facilitators involves a continuous pattern of systematic planning, doing, reflecting again (theorizing), and acting strategically to build a group or community that can achieve its aims.

-Although these concepts are addressed in the course, we assume learners come with some familiarity of such relevant skills and knowledge as: the nature of organizations, service delivery networks, community structures and dynamics, power structure and dynamics, empowerment, and and advocacy.
+Although these concepts are addressed in the course, we assume learners come with some familiarity of such relevant skills and knowledge as: the nature of organizations, service delivery networks, community structures and dynamics, power structure and dynamics, empowerment, and advocacy.
 Through learning from case studies presented by community partners and the values they express, you will have opportunities to develop the skills and competencies required of effective community development practitioners, and increase your capacity to create sustainable transformative change.
-Therefore, this course is particularly relevant to direct practice for and with any community or group, but it is particularly relevant for advocacy and capacity building for disempowered groups in society.
+Therefore, this course is relevant to direct practice for and with any community or group, but it is particularly relevant for advocacy and capacity building for disempowered groups in society.

 Health Administration 315: Health and Community Development comprises eight units, which are further divided into segments, as outlined below.